 Best Serger Cabinets

-The best serger cabinets store your serger or notions out of the way and safe from dust and debris.
+The best serger cabinets store your serger or notions out of the way and are safe from dust and debris.

 Koala Studios Evolution Serger Station Cabinet, for example, is a compact solution for storing your serger, along with a few of your most-used notions.
 When closed, three elevated storage compartments fold flat to add extra workspace around your machine.
 When opened, there are plenty of cubbies for stowing necessities.